Answering "Describe Yourself" In A Job Interview

 Let's say you are good at delegation.
 So, when asked, you could respond with something like:

 “The one word that describes me best is ‘delegator.'
 I'm very good at the delegation of tasks.
-In group or collaboration tasks, I tend to take responsibility and assign work to the members based on their strengths.
-That way everyone feels valued while also helping in the overall work."
+In group or collaboration tasks, I tend to assign work to the members based on their strengths.
+That way, everyone feels valued while also helping in the overall work."

 With the standard question of "describe yourself," you have the freedom to speak about multiple characteristics that could help you with the job.
 However, with the question of "describe in one word," you are limited to state only a single quality that can help you in the job in question.

-It is a way of the interviewer to get acquainted about the best quality you possess to help you in this role.
+It is a way for the interviewer to get acquainted with the best quality you possess to help you in this role.
 Hence, state your best characteristic that’s related to the available position.